Economic Impact “Stimulus” Payments

 Additional Resources for Families to Help them Get Ahead During COVID-19

-While many in-person resources have been suspended due to COVID-19, many of our partners across the state are finding ways to continue to provide for low-income families.
-Check out the list below of resources still available and how to get connected.
+Many of our partners across the state are providing valuable resources to families with low incomes.
+Check out the list of resources below and how to get connected.

 Colorado Blueprint to End Hunger has created a hub of resources to help families get connected to food resources.
 Eligible families can get the maximum SNAP benefit for May.
 Check out their website to learn more.